 Finally, if I might suggest it, as with people so too, if more analogously, with nations.
 Nations also have vocations.
 The rich intelligence of Christian thinking about politics is grounded in the nature of right sovereignty—proper authority—which is a role distinguished not by privilege nor merely position but by responsibility.
 Governments, Romans 13 reminds us, were established by God to maintain the justice, order, and peace of the political community, to be a terror to those who do evil, to punish wrongdoing, to do good where able.

-Seen this way, exceptional nations, perhaps, are not those nations with a unique calling—for the scriptural mandate applies to all—but those nations that have, over time, habituated in themselves the disposition and gathered together the power to meet its responsibility not just for its own but, where and when it is prudential to do so, for the wider world as well.
-Exceptional nations, then, are not those who seek glory for its own–poisonous–self-admiration, but because it is the right thing to do.
-Such a disposition is harmonious with our interests–for the cultivation of reputation for national virtue might, just might, yield a bounty of respect among nations–of kavod–that renders our power sufferable to those who are beneath it.
+Seen this way, exceptional nations, perhaps, are not those nations with a unique calling—for the scriptural mandate applies to all—but those nations that have, over time, habituated in themselves the disposition and gathered together the power to meet its responsibility not just for its own people and its own good but, where and when it is prudential to do so, for the wider world as well.
+Exceptional nations, then, are not those who seek glory for their own–poisonous–self-admiration, but because it is the right thing to do.
+Such a disposition is harmonious with our interests–for the cultivation of a reputation for national virtue might, just might, yield a bounty of respect among nations–of kavod–that renders our power sufferable to those who are beneath it.

 Heavy stuff, indeed.